From Open Source Matters:

 Joomla is an open source content management system for building professional Web sites.
 It can deliver a robust enterprise-level Web site, empowered by endless extensibility for your bespoke publishing needs.
 Joomla is different from the normal models for content management software.
 For a start, it's not complicated.
 Joomla has been developed for everybody, and anybody can develop it further.
 Similarly to the Firefox browser, the core system can be extended via installable add-ons authored by the developer community.

-What's new in this version: Version 3.0.3 has added multilanguage feature and fixed security issues.
+What's new in this version: Version 3.1.5 fixed security as well as tracker issues.

 More Products to Consider